Wael1122/waa/Images-in-the-terminal.md

 \[2\] Terminology doesn't require `w3m-img` to display images.
 Instead it uses<br\> a builtin program called `tycat`.

-Note: For image mode to work, both columns need to be `Yes`.
+Note: For image mode to work, the `w3m-img` column must say `yes` and you must have<br \>

-Yes
+the dependencies installed.

 ## Image source

 Neofetch by default will try to use your current wallpaper as the image.
 If the<br \>